paclema/racetag-reader-service/README.md

 - Connects to the EVENT socket (port 50008) to receive configured tag events.
 - Binds events and then applies commands from the init file (commonly: register arrive/depart and reporting fields).
 - Prints concise debug lines when tag events occur.
+- Sends events to a backend over HTTP (with Bearer token support) or uses a mock backend for testing.

 ## Quick start